codacy-open-source-projects-scans/dnf/doc/api_callback.rst

   ANY WARRANTY expressed or implied, including the implied warranties of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA.
-Any Red Hat trademarks that are incorporated in the source code or documentation are not subject to the GNU General Public License and may only be used or replicated with the express permission of Red Hat, Inc.
+You should have received a copy of the GNU General Public License along with this program; if not, see
+  <https://www.gnu.org/licenses/>.
+Any Red Hat trademarks that are
+  incorporated in the source code or documentation are not subject to the GNU General Public License and may only be used or replicated with the express permission of Red Hat, Inc.

 ===================================
  Progress Reporting with Callbacks